microsoft/verona/docs/motivation.md

-# The Verona language: Features and Motivation
+# The Verona language: Core type system

+Verona is a language with a behaviour-oriented concurrency model and a region abstraction for ownership.
+These are fundamentally new abstractions in language design and are covered separately.
+This document aims to cover the parts of the type system that are similar to (though in some places diverge in interesting ways from) other languages.

-Verona is an object-oriented reference capability language with structural subtyping and bounded polymorphism.
-Here we summarize each part and try to motivate the design decisions taken so far.
-We also pose design questions that are yet to be answered.
+Verona is an object oriented reference capability language with structural subtyping and bounded polymorphism.
+This document aims to describe the aspects of the type system that are independent from both the concurrency model and reference capabilities.

 ## Structural type system

+A type system is all about managing a complexity budget.
+Make it too complicated and programmers will find it difficult to use and be less productive.
+Make it too simple and it will give you less guarantees to lean on as a programmer.

-We use a structural and algebraic type system rather than a nominal one, since we find it more flexible.
+We opt to use a structural type system since we beleive it simplifies some parts of reasoning, e.g. we don't need co/contra-variance notation on type parameters.
+This allows us to spend this complexity elsewhere, e.g. introducing reference capabilities to enforce isolation and region topology.

+We do however treat classes nominally and have opted to not have inheritance subtyping.
+This means that there is never any subtyping between two distinct classes.

 ### Traits
-Verona is a structural trait based type system, i.e. types can be described using combinations of methods on an object.
-For example, we can describe a type implementing a `toString` method as
+Verona is a structural type system based on traits, i.e. types can be described using combination of methods on an object.
+E.g. we can describe a type implementing a `toString` method as
 ```verona
 type ToString = {